 Preliminary Treasurer's Report as of Oct.
 31, 2019

-Visit https://nyym.org/session/fall-sessions-2019 and select "Preliminary Treasurer's Report, October 2019."
-Or click HERE to view the document directly.
+Visit nyym.org/session/fall-sessions-2019 and select "Preliminary Treasurer's Report, October 2019."
+The treasurer's report for the entire year of 2019 is on page 128.

 Trustees Plan for Divestment from Fossil Fuels